7 proven tips for startups writing cold emails – that actually get responses!

 That said, warm intros aren’t always possible.
 Sometimes, you’re venturing into new territory where you don’t know anyone.
 That’s where cold emails come in.

-One of the most common mistakes people make is thinking that cold emailing is a volume game alone.
+That said, one of the most common mistakes people make is thinking that cold emailing is a volume game alone.
 Blasting hundreds of generic emails won’t get you very far.

-Instead, take the time to target the right prospects.
+The success of your cold emails starts with who you’re sending them to.
+Take the time to target the right prospects.
 Do your research.
 Who are the decision-makers?
 What problems do they have that your product or service solves?

 Over time, you’ll develop a more refined sense of who to target and what pain points resonate most with them.
 You’ll also learn to recognise patterns in their needs, which allows you to qualify leads more effectively.